adaptive-democracy/hopeful-path/talks/talk.metagov.md

 - open source software especially
 - patrons/contributors have voting weights
 - constitution determines maintainers, issue prioritization, etc
-- "constitution buyout" (or something) could implement Exit-to-Community
+- "constitution buyout" could implement Exit-to-Community

 <!-- - it seems contributions would be more likely if patrons were sure there money wasn't just going to a for-profit? -->